scouten/ericscouten.link/content/2023/08/31-tracking-application-level-consistency-with-litefs.md

 Ben Johnson on _The Fly Blog_: [Tracking Application-Level Consistency with LiteFS](https://fly.io/blog/tracking-consistency-with-litefs/)

-_(My take: "Distributed" and "SQLite" are two conceptsw that just don't belong together.
+_(My take: "Distributed" and "SQLite" are two concepts that just don't belong together.
 I'm afraid.
 Thankfully not doing any work these days where those two things might intersect.)_